Football club (East Germany): Football clubs after the end of East Germany

-Four former East German football clubs including SG Dynamo Dresden have played in the Bundesliga: F.C Hansa Rostock, SG Dynamo Dresden, VfB Leipzig and 1.
+Four former East German football clubs including SG Dynamo Dresden have played in the Bundesliga: F.C.
+Hansa Rostock, SG Dynamo Dresden, VfB Leipzig and 1.
 FC Union Berlin.
 F.C.
-Hansa Rostock and SG Dynamo Dresden qualified for the 1991-92 Bundesliga by finishing in first and second place in the 1990-91 NOFV-Oberliga.
-F.C Hansa Rostock was immediately relegated to the 2.
-Bundesliga, but SG Dynamo Dresden remained in the Bundesliga until the 1996-97 season.
-VfB Leipzig then qualified for the 1993-94 Bundesliga as runners-up in the 1992-93 2.
+Hansa Rostock and SG Dynamo Dresden qualified for the 1991–92 Bundesliga by finishing in first and second place in the 1990–91 NOFV-Oberliga.
+F.C.
+Hansa Rostock was immediately relegated to the 2.
+Bundesliga, but SG Dynamo Dresden remained in the Bundesliga until the 1994–95 season.
+VfB Leipzig then qualified for the 1993–94 Bundesliga as runners-up in the 1992-93 2.
 Bundesliga.
-Two former East German clubs were thus again playing in the Bundesliga in the 1993-94 season.
-However, VfB Leipzig finished the 1993-94 Bundesliga in last place and was relegated back to the 2.
+Two former East German clubs were thus again playing in the Bundesliga in the 1993–94 season.
+However, VfB Leipzig finished that season's Bundesliga in last place and was relegated back to the 2.
 Bundesliga.
 SG Dynamo Dresden was then also relegated two seasons later.
 F.C.
-Hansa Rostock then returned to the Bundesliga in the 1995-96 season.
-The club managed to establish itself in the Bundesliga this time and played in the league until the 2005-06 season.
-1. FC Union Berlin qualified for the 2019-20 Bundesliga after defeating VfB Stuttgart in promotion play-offs.
-1. FC Union Berlin is the only former East German football club playing in the Bundesliga as of the 2022-23 season.
+Hansa Rostock then returned to the Bundesliga in the 1995–96 season.
+The club managed to establish itself in the Bundesliga this time and played in the league until the 2005–06 season.
+1. FC Union Berlin qualified for the 2019–20 Bundesliga after defeating VfB Stuttgart in promotion play-offs.
+1. FC Union Berlin is the only former East German football club playing in the Bundesliga as of the 2025–26 season.